kytrinyx/speaker-time/README.md

 - Language detection improves transcription accuracy for multilingual content
 - VTT files exclude empty segments and timeout markers for clean subtitle output
 - Speaker diarization cannot guarantee same speaker id on multiple runs; if script crashes during diarization it will have to restart from scratch
-- If the script crashes while cutting the audio into segments or transcribing it can be rerun and it will pick up where it left off.
+- Individual scripts can be rerun independently; `cut-audio` and `transcribe` will resume where they left off
+- Use individual scripts for debugging or partial processing of the pipeline